 In 2006, Warren Buffett announced he was giving away his vast fortune.
 While Buffett reportedly contributed 85% of his wealth to the Bill and Melinda Gates Foundation, Buffett gave $1 billion each to the Sherwood Foundation and the other Buffett children’s foundations.

 Susan A. Buffett’s Sherwood Foundation originally focused on early childhood education initiatives and programs.
 But the foundation later expanded its focus to include other so-called “social justice” causes both in Omaha and across the world.
-In 2016, the foundation donated $141 million.
+In 2016, the foundation donated $141 million in total.
+In 2018, that number increased to $207 million, according to Inside Philanthropy.

 In order to receive funding from the Sherwood Foundation, recipients must agree to support certain left-wing values.
 In keeping with the Buffett family’s vast support for abortion rights, Sherwood recipients must support legal abortion and if they are a healthcare provider, they must allow women access to abortion.
 Recipients must support providing services without a religious bias or proselytization.
 Finally, the foundation has expressed a desire to “undo systematic oppression” and seek “economic justice.”